ChameleonCloud/chi-in-a-box/docs/setup-guides/dev-in-a-box.md

     sudo ip link add name physnet3_veth type veth peer physnet3_vethb sudo ip link set physnet3_veth up
     sudo ip link set physnet3_vethb up
     ```

+    We also want to make sure these intefaces aren't filtered by any firewalls.
+    If you're using firewalld, then the following commands will do it:

+    Here, `ens3` is our external facing interface, so we don't want to keep it
+    firewalled for safety, but open up everything else.

+    ```
+    sudo firewall-cmd --zone=public --add-interface=ens3
+    sudo firewall-cmd --set-default-zone trusted
+    ```

 5. In your site-config, replace defaults.yml with the one for dev-in-a-box